G3F4/javascript-basics-workshop/README.md

     - second argument named `stateUpdate`
 6. Pass `gameState` and `stateUpdate` to every view call
 7. Change `gameState` usage inside views to `state`
-8. Change lines modifiyng `gameState` with call to `stateUpdate`
+8. Change lines modifying `gameState` with call to `stateUpdate`
-9. Check browser to see that input wont change value - everything else should work as previoulsy
+9. Check browser to see that input wont change value - everything else should work as previously

-## Restoring input focus and cursor position
+## Restoring input focus and cursor position - browser event loop
+- delaying tasks

 1. Inside `welcomeView`, after creating input element add call to `setTimeout` global function
 2. Set input value using `state.name`
 3. Focus element using `focus` method on element
 4. Move cursor to end of the text by setting `selectionStart` attribute of input
-5. Check input behaviuur in brwoser
+5. Check input behaviour in browser

 ## Selecting letters - arrays
+- Arrays

 1. At the begininng of file create variable to store all alphabet letters using array
     - example array syntax